-- When visiting or volunteering at the school, parents/guardians should observe all rules of the school, including checking in at the office. - Treat members of the KHA faculty and staff in a professional and respectful manner. - Exhibit a good example for students in their conduct, language, and behavior while at KHA or at KHA-sponsored activities.

-- If a parent/guardian feels that the actions of another child have infringed upon the rights of their child, a parent/guardian may remove their child from the situation and should report the matter to the classroom teacher. - If a parent/guardian has questions relating to the classroom or a class, they should first be addressed directly to the staff member in charge of the classroom or class in question.
-Parents/guardians are requested to set up a private meeting, at a mutually agreeable time, where their concerns and the actions giving rise to such concern can be discussed. - Seek to clarify a child's version of events with KHA's view in order to avoid misunderstanding and to bring about a successful resolution to any potential dispute. - All communications regarding issues with other parents/guardians or staff at KHA or KHA-related events shall remain respectful and address the issues at hand.
-Parents/guardians are expected to resolve issues through appropriate dialogue between the parties directly involved while respecting the dignity of others. - Parents/guardians shall use appropriate written and spoken language in all communications with students, staff, and other members of the KHA community. - Follow KHA's Conflict Resolution Policy.
+- o When visiting or volunteering at the school, parents/guardians should observe all rules of the school, including checking in at the office and obtaining a visitor pass/badge and "signing out" of the building when leaving school grounds. - o Treat members of the KHA faculty and staff in a professional and respectful manner. - o Exhibit a good example for students in their conduct, language, and behavior while at KHA or at KHA-sponsored activities. - o If a parent/guardian has questions relating to the classroom or a class, they should first be addressed directly to the staff member in charge of the classroom or class in question.
+Parents/guardians are requested to set up a private meeting, at a mutually agreeable time, where their concerns and the actions giving rise to such concern can be discussed. - o Seek to clarify a child's version of events with KHA's view in order to avoid misunderstanding and to bring about a successful resolution to any potential dispute. - o All communications regarding issues with other parents/guardians or staff at KHA or KHA-related events shall remain respectful and address the issues at hand.
+Parents/guardians are expected to resolve issues through appropriate dialogue between the parties directly involved while respecting the dignity of others. - o Parents/guardians shall use appropriate written and spoken language in all communications with students, staff, and other members of the KHA community. - o Follow KHA's Conflict Resolution Policy.